Florida train accident attorneys successfully recover compensation for the injured

 Time limits for filing a train accident personal injury claim

 Every state has laws regarding the time limits for filing claims in the civil court of the state, known as the statute of limitations.
-In Florida, the statute of limitations for personal injury claims is four years from the date of the accident.
+In Florida, the statute of limitations for personal injury claims is two years from the date of the accident.
 This is a firm, legal deadline and lawsuits that are filed after this deadline has expired will not be heard by the court, nor can you recover any compensation for the injuries you sustained in your railroad accident.

 Do I have grounds for a train accident lawsuit?

 Lawsuits stemming from railroad crossing accidents can be particularly complex due to the number of entities that may be involved in the lawsuit.
 The train accident attorneys at Florida’s Ged Lawyers, LLP, are experienced, knowledgeable, and skilled at navigating the complexities of Florida’s personal injury laws, with a demonstrated track record of successfully recovering just compensation for our clients.
 We take on the big railroad companies and win.
 To discuss your train accident claim, contact a member of our team at 844-443-3529 or online to schedule a free case review to discuss your situation.
 The attorneys at Ged Lawyers, LLP, represent a diverse clientele, with multilingual services available in Arabic, Creole, Greek, Portuguese, Russian, Spanish, Turkish, and other languages.